rdepena/node-dualshock-controller/README.md

 `Important: THE CONTROLLER WILL NOT SEND ANY DATA IF YOU DO NOT PRESS THE PS BUTTON.`

+Also, to use the touchpad, rumble and LED capabilities of the controller you must connect the controller to your computer using a micro-USB cable.

 ~~~~ javascript
 var dualShock = require('dualshock-controller');